 - A University sanctioned extra-curricular activity (sport participation, etc) -- whatever organization is involved should be able to provide you with documentation excusing the absence

 I am very strict about requiring documentation for missed tests.
-I do not require you to show up on non-tests days (although you should if you want to learn the material), but if you do not provide me with a valid, documented excuse for missing a Test Day, you will receive a 0 (zero) for the missed test and not be allowed to make it up.
+I do not require you to show up on non-tests days (although you should if you want to learn the material), but if you do not, within one week, provide me with a valid, documented excuse for missing a Test Day, you will receive a 0 (zero) for the missed test and not be allowed to make it up.